muspelheim/LSTM-Text-Generation/README.md

 ### Word-by-word training *(not yet implemented)*
 Specify the `--word-by-word` flag to train the model on one word at a time (i.e. training it to predict words) rather than one character at a time (i.e. training it to predict characters).
 Although this might result in more coherent generated sentences, this reduces the creative capability of the trained model—it will not be able to come up with new names or words.

+## Troubleshooting

+* **The model seems unable to learn**
+  The neural network model might have become unstable because of too high learning rate.
+You can try *lowering* the learning rate.
+For example, the default is 0.01, so you could try specifying 0.001: `--learning-rate 0.001`

 ## Results
 Below are a few interesting results attained by running the program on various corpora.